 I posted the recipe for my “best chili” way back in December of 2010.
 I shared more savory recipes back then, and because I was a new blogger, my pictures could only be described as terrible.

 I’ve made this recipe so many times over the years since then.
 So many of you have told me that it’s become a staple meal in your house as well.
-Since we’re heading firmly into cold soup season, it was time to finally update the photos to be reflective of how dang good this recipe is.
+Since we’re heading firmly into cold soup season, it was time to finally update the photos to be reflective of how good this recipe is.

-My overzealous, newly-blogging self named this the “best” chili, but I know how subjective that is based on the person.
+I named this the “best” chili, but I know how subjective that is based on the person.
 So I’m calling it my best chili because for me it’s perfect…but we all have different tastes.
 Like…I’m a spice wimp, so be sure to increase the amount of chili powder if you want more kick.

-HOWEVER, my best is apparently the same as the best for a lot of you, because this recipe gets RAVE reviews.
 You guys have won chili cook-offs with it, had your chili-hating kids love it, and made XL batches to keep in the freezer all winter long.
-Just scroll through the comments to see how many people love this one.
+Just scroll through the comments to see how many people love this one!!

-What makes this Best Chili the best?!
+What makes this the best chili?!

 I think (and many of you agree) that this is the best chili because…